spriego/Priego-Cubero-et-al.-Oryza/Figures_1B_3A_SupFig_11/SupFig_11_SNP_calling_code.md

   html_document: default
   pdf_document: default
 ---
-# SNPs Calling  (Figure 4E)
+# SNPs Calling  (Sup.
+Fig. 11)

-The code used to access the file `officinalis.KSL4-2.merged.snps.snpeff.haplotypecaller.tsv` which is utilized in Figure 4E, is provided below.
+The code used to access the file `officinalis.KSL4-2.merged.snps.snpeff.haplotypecaller.tsv` which is utilized in Sup.
+Fig. 11, is provided below.
 Please note that all this code was executed in a different directory, and I am providing only the relative path to each file

 ## Download the sequencing data from the following accessions: